 These FAQs contain more information about filing complaints with the Office of Apprenticeship.

-For programs registered with a State Apprenticeship Agency (states shown in blue on the map), go to the website for that agency and follow its EEO complaint procedures.
+For programs registered with a State Apprenticeship Agency, go to the website for that agency and follow its EEO complaint procedures.
 The Office of Apprenticeship will forward EEO complaints against programs that are registered with a State Apprenticeship Agency to that agency.